Athaodam/Adventures-with-Ayahuasca/README.md

 [^ref4]: McKenna, 2004 and Szára, 2007  in Frecska, Bokor, and Winkelman 2016, 2
 [^ref5]: Center for Western Studies (Flagstaff, Journal of Ethnobiology., vol. v.
 6-7 1986-87 (Flagstaff, Ariz. :Center for Western Studies, 1986): 235.
 [^ref6]: Ibid, 236.
+[ref^29]: Beatriz Caiuby Labate, Clancy Cavnar, and Françoise Barbira Freedman.
+“Notes on the Expansion and Reinvention of Ayahuasca Shamanism,” in Ayahuasca Shamanism in the Amazon and Beyond  (New York: Oxford University Press, 2014).
+Beatriz Caiuby  Labate ed.
+The World Ayahuasca Diaspora: Reinventions and Controversies (London ; New York: Routledge, Taylor & Francis Group, 2017).